|A/V Systems Consultation|

 CrashPlan is an automatic, tamper-proof backup solution designed to backup laptop and desktop data and allow business users to restore data from different points in time and from any computer.
 Drexel offers CrashPlan Pro Enterprise for institutionally-owned computers.

 Drexel Connect provides a convenient way to access multiple online services by authenticating once.
 Connect by using your DrexelOne user ID and password.
 Once connected, you can access any Drexel Connect service, such as Computer Accounts Management, DrexelOne, Drexel Learn, and BannerWeb, without need to reenter your credentials.

-Drexel Learn is the University's fully-supported course management system.
+Drexel Learn is the University's fully-supported, cloud-based course management system.
 Integration with Banner keeps enrollments up to date.
 All Drexel course sections are created in Drexel Learn each term and are freely available for faculty to activate and use.

 Drexel OneDrive is the only approved solution for security- and privacy-validated cloud storage, file creation, and file sharing at Drexel.
 In Drexel OneDrive, students, faculty, and professional staff can store, sync, and share any type of file with colleagues, or through their courses.